-Share incentive plans or the like (eg, ESOPs) are one of the core commercial concerns in PE transactions in China.
+Share incentive plans or similar (eg, employee stock ownership plans or ESOPs) are one of the core commercial concerns in PE transactions in China.
 A private company may adopt such forms as stock options, restricted shares, phantom equity, etc. An option pool typically accounts for 10-15% of the total shares of a private company (on a fully diluted basis), among which, options reserved for the management team usually account for 50-70% of the total pool.
-For a PRC-listed company, the total shares under all valid ESOPs may be no more than 20% of the company's total shares for a company listed on STAR Board or ChiNext Board, or 10% for a company listed on other A-share boards.
+For a PRC listed company, the total shares under all valid ESOPs may be no more than 20% of the company's total shares for a company listed on STAR Board or ChiNext Board, 30% for a company listed on the Beijing Stock Exchange, or 10% for a company listed on other A-share boards.

-It is noteworthy that the CSRC has expanded the pilot rules and experience of keeping qualified pre-IPO ESOPs continuously valid after an IPO from STAR Board to Main Board and ChiNext Board.
-Under current practice, most of the qualified companies with pre-IPO ESOPs are listed on STAR Board (eg, National Silicon Industry Group, Junshi Biosciences and VeriSilicon).
+It is noteworthy that, since 2020, the CSRC has expanded the pilot rules and experience of keeping qualified pre-IPO ESOPs continuously valid after an IPO in the A-share market.
+Under current practice, most of the qualified companies with pre-IPO ESOPs are listed on STAR Board.